Philadelphia Eagles: Andy Reid years (1999–2012)

 On January 11, 2010, General Manager Tom Heckert, Jr. was hired away by the Cleveland Browns; he was replaced by Howie Roseman, who was promoted from Vice President of Player Personnel.
 On March 5, 2010, Brian Westbrook was cut from the Eagles after eight seasons with the team.
 On April 4, 2010, the team traded long-time starting quarterback Donovan McNabb to the Washington Redskins in exchange for a second-round draft pick.
 Kevin Kolb was immediately named the starter for the 2010 season, but after suffering a concussion in week 1 against the Packers, Vick took over as the starter.
 Week 4 saw the return of McNabb to Philadelphia.
 The Redskins got a touchdown early in the first quarter.
-After that, both offenses sputtered and the Eagles had to settle for two field goals.
+After that, both offenses sputtered, and the Eagles had to settle for two field goals.
 But things rapidly fell apart when Vick injured his ribs and chest late in the first quarter when two Redskins defensive backs crushed him from both sides while running near the end zone.
-Kolb was once again brought out to play, but delivered an uninspiring performance.
+Kolb was once again brought out to play but delivered an uninspiring performance.
 He managed a touchdown pass in the fourth quarter, but it wasn't enough.
 A two-point conversion attempt after the touchdown failed, and Washington won 16–12.
-In Week 15, the Eagles beat New York in a stunning upset by overcoming a 21-point deficit in the second half.
+In Week 15, the Eagles beat the New York Giants in a stunning upset by overcoming a 21-point deficit in the second half.
 In the closing seconds of the game, DeSean Jackson returned a punt 65 yards for a touchdown to win 38–31.
 This became known as the Miracle at the New Meadowlands.
 Vick led the Eagles to their sixth NFC East division title in ten seasons.
 With a record of 10–6, the Eagles clinched the third seed.
 In the wild card round, the Eagles lost 21–16 to the eventual Super Bowl XLV champion Green Bay Packers.

 The 2011 season for the Eagles was a major disappointment.
 The off-season was marred by a lockout that began in March after the NFL's collective bargaining agreement expired, making practices, trades, and free agency impossible.
 During the draft, the Eagles did comparatively little.
 After the lockout ended in July, the team embarked on a rash of high-profile FA signings, including Raiders CB Nnamdi Asomugha, Dolphins RB Ronnie Brown, Giants WR Steve Smith, Packers TE Donald Lee, Titans DE Jason Babin, and Packers DT Cullen Jenkins.
 Meanwhile, Kevin Kolb, displeased at losing the starting quarterback job to Michael Vick in 2010, was traded to Arizona for Dominique Rodgers-Cromartie.
 Replacing him as 2nd-stringer was ex-Titans quarterback Vince Young.
 Young created a lot of hype by calling Philadelphia the "Dream Team".
 The team managed to finish only 8–8 and missed the playoffs.